gemcommunity/gem_2019/PackageInstall.md

 ## Python Packages

 Packages are Python's way of _packaging_ and _distributing_ code for reuse.
-This includes, for example, packages designed for plotting in Python, working with and manipulating arrays, or dowloading and opening data files.
+This includes, for example, packages designed for plotting in Python, working with and manipulating arrays, or downloading and opening data files.
 In Python packages can be installed via a package manager such as Conda, Anaconda's built in package manager, or PIP.

-If you're using Python for data analysis, or to follow along in the GEM tutorials, then their are a number of basic packages which you should make sure you have installed.
+If you're using Python for data analysis, or to follow along in the GEM tutorials, then there are a number of basic packages which you should make sure you have installed.
 These include:

 - [Numpy][6], a fundemental package for scientific computing (e.g., arrays)
 - [SciPy][7], package for mathematics, science, and engineering (e.g., FFTs)